qlik-oss/qlik-embedded-analytics-workshop/.tutorial/07-trigger-events.md

 Set the `clientId` property in the `auth.setDefaultHostConfig` function to the same value as the `data-client-id` property you configured in [3.1.1](#311-set-the-qlik-embed-configuration).

+Set the `redirectUri` property in the `auth.setDefaultHostConfig` function to the same value as the `data-redirect-uri` property you configured in [3.1.1](#311-set-the-qlik-embed-configuration).

 The `clearAll` function has been added to the code for your convenience.

 ## 7.2 Select a specific field value